Sajid Javid is a former banker, now UK Conservative MP for Bromsgrove, first elected in the 2010 UK general election.

 - Nick King - Policy adviser: former aide to Maria Miller, previously worked for lobbying firms Hanover Communications and Heathcroft Communications.
 Salary: £72,000.

 - Carrie Symonds - Media adviser: former aide to Zac Goldsmith and John Whittingdale, previously worked for lobbying firm Lansons Communications.
 Salary: £66,000.
+Now girlfriend of Boris Johnson, who Javid stood against in the Tory Party leadership race after Theresa May announced she was resigning in 2019.

 - 'Her experience of working with huge multinational corporations will undoubtedly be a real asset at the BBC Trust.'